ecmwf/odc/docs/content/reference/file-format-reference.rst

 .. note::

-   Despite the name, the output value is not constant, it may vary by up to ``254``.
+   Despite the name, the output value is not necessarily constant, it may vary by up to ``254``.
+Constantness is enforced only by convention in the encoder.

 Character Strings ``chars``